-To enhance economic opportunities by providing areas for a variety of development opportunities which may lead to a basis for future joint development by the Town and County of select areas that may be of mutual benefit and interest.
+To enhance economic opportunities within the area by providing areas for a variety of development opportunities which may lead to a basis for future joint development by the Town and County of select areas that may be of mutual benefit and interest

-- A. To foster economic development for the Bentley area by recognizing the needs of both municipalities and the local economy. - B. To provide a land base and land use concept plan capable of supporting a range of appropriate commercial and industrial economic activities. - C. To identify locations for commercial and industrial development opportunities that maximizes visual exposure and access to good transportation networks - D. To establish broad parameters for reaching agreement on how to implement joint development initiatives, economic initiatives and other partnerships between both municipalities.
+- A. To foster economic development for the Eckville area by recognizing the needs of both municipalities and the local economy. - B. To provide a land base and land use concept plan capable of supporting a range of appropriate commercial and industrial economic activities. - C. To identify locations for commercial and industrial development opportunities that maximizes visual exposure and access to good transportation networks. - D. The Town and County will work together to establish the broad parameters for reaching agreement on how to implement joint development initiatives, economic initiatives and other partnerships.